 Capital Gains and Losses.
 A taxpayer generally must hold a capital asset for more than one year for gain or loss derived from its sale or exchange to be treated as long-term capital gain or loss.
 The highest marginal individual income tax rate on ordinary income significantly exceeds the maximum tax rate on long-term capital gain applicable to non-corporate taxpayers.
 The maximum tax rate on long-term capital gain from the sale or exchange of "Section 1250 property" (i.e., depreciable real property) is, to the extent that such gain would have been treated as ordinary income if the property were "Section 1245 property," higher than the maximum long-term capital gain rate otherwise applicable.
 With respect to distributions that we designate as capital gain dividends and any retained capital gain that is deemed to be distributed, we may designate (subject to certain limits) whether such a distribution is taxable to our non-corporate shareholders at the lower or higher rate.
-A taxable U.S. shareholder required to include retained long-term capital gains in income will be deemed to have paid, in the taxable year of the inclusion, its proportionate share of the tax paid by us in respect of such undistributed net capital gains.
+A taxable U.S. shareholder required to include retained long-term capital gains.
 Taxable U.S. shareholders subject to these rules will be allowed a credit or a refund, as the case may be, for the tax deemed to have been paid by such shareholders.
-Taxable U.S. shareholders will increase their basis in their shares by the difference between the amount of such includible gains and the tax deemed paid by the taxable U.S. shareholder in respect of such gains.
+Taxable U.S. shareholder in respect of such undistributed net capital gains and the tax deemed paid by the taxable U.S. shareholder in respect of such undistributed as the case may be, for the tax able to such includible gains and the tax deemed paid by the taxable U.S. shareholder in respect of such gains.
 In addition, the characterization of income as capital gain or ordinary income may affect the deductibility of capital losses.
-A non-corporate taxpayer may generally deduct capital losses not offset by capital gains against its ordinary income only up to a maximum annual amount of \$3,000.
-A non-corporate taxpayer may carry forward unused capital losses indefinitely.
-A corporate taxpayer must pay tax on its net capital gain at ordinary corporate rates.
-A corporate taxpayer can deduct capital losses only to the extent of capital gains, with unused losses being carried back three years and forward five years.
+A non-corporate taxpayer may generally deduct capital losses on offset by capital gain and ordinary income only up to a maximum annual amount of \$3,000.
+A non-corporate taxpayer may carry forward unused capital losses only to the extent of capital gains, with unused losses being carried back three years and forward five years.